 Efficient runners will also get more bang-for-their-buck from their metabolism.
 Several enzymes within the muscle are necessary for determining metabolic rates during exercise and the greatest of endurance athletes may simply have more active enzymes (14).
 We see this in studies that find that higher performing endurance runners can maintain higher running velocities at lower VO2 levels (23) – this means that they literally get more work done out of less fuel.
 Kind of like using a small turbocharged engine over a larger naturally aspirated engine – more power and better gas mileage.
 Great runners are turbocharged, just without the cool badges and spoilers.

 Some of the running efficiency may be due to a preponderance of slow twitch muscle fibers in elite endurance athletes (20).
 Slow twitch muscle fibers are more aerobic in nature and would not accumulate metabolic byproducts to the same extent as fast twitch muscle fibers.
 Therefore, slow twitch fibers will fatigue more slowly and will also produce less heat than fast twitch fibers.
-The ability to dissipate heat is a major determinant of endurance performance.

-A main limiting factor of endurance performance is oxygen delivery to the working muscle (2).
+One last, but very important, limiting factor of endurance performance is oxygen delivery to the working muscle (2).
 This can obviously be improved by cardiovascular training, but some people are still naturally inclined to deliver more oxygen to their muscles.
 This is why men typically have a greater VO2 max than women – men usually have higher hematocrit levels which allows the blood to carry more oxygen (2).
 This explains the blood doping epidemic that we saw in cycling during the reign of Lance Armstrong.
 Blood doping allows cyclists to increase the hematocrit in their blood to improve oxygen carrying capacity and delivery to working muscles.

 Another determinant of oxygen delivery that may have more genetic basis is the capillary density surrounding a muscle (2,10).
 Capillaries are the site of oxygen exchange between the vascular system and the muscle.
 This is where oxygen is delivered to the muscle and metabolic waste products are removed (10).
 Thus, it’s easy to recognize that the more capillaries an individual has in a square inch of muscle tissue, the more oxygen can be delivered and the more metabolic waste can be flushed.
 Endurance training can increase capillary density, but this can also be highly determined by genetics (10).

 At the end of the day, there’s several factors that make elite athletes who they are, this is just a peek at some of the more noticeable ones.
-These specific traits can also determine what sport an individual excels at, ideal muscle attachments and relaxation rates can lead to incredible sprinting abilities while running economy and capillary density can help produce high-performing marathon runners.
+These specific traits can also determine what sport an individual excels at; ideal muscle attachments and relaxation rates can lead to incredible sprinting abilities while running economy and capillary density can help produce high-performing marathon runners.
 Unfortunately, not many people are blessed with any of these genetic factors, let alone multiple of them.
 You can spend time being jealous of the people who were born with these abilities, or you can continue to make yourself the best version of you that you possibly can.
 Training adaptations can absolutely improve some of the factors we talked about above, so you can still continue to progress your own performance and get one step closer to the genetic elite.
 Just understand that there are definitely some underlying differences that you might never be able to make up for.
 The only solution is to build a time machine and pick new parents, and frankly, that sounds like more trouble than it’s worth.

 - Allen, D. L., Roy, R. R., & Edgerton, V. R. (1999).
 Myonuclear domains in muscle adaptation and disease.
 Muscle & Nerve, 22(10), 1350-1360.